clement2019/ansible-project/instructions.md

 SETTING UP CONNECTION BETWEEN THE CONTROLLER AND THE TARGETS MACHINES

-Anasible should be able to communicate to the other servers through passwordless authentication..
+Ansible should be able to communicate to the other servers through passwordless authentication..
 That's the only condition If ansible can do that it can do anything

 # always talk to the private ip address of the target machines